-Many of Brady’s photographs of Lincoln were reproduced on buttons and posters and, in the case of this image, as cartes-de-visites.
-These pocket-sized photographic calling cards were an inexpensive and popular way of distributing photographs, which were often collected in albums.
-Those picturing Lincoln, in particular a portrait taken on February 27, 1860, after the speech at Cooper Union that launched his presidential campaign, sold widely.
-Cartes-de-visites became a valuable political tool, allowing, for the first time, American citizens to see the man who was running for President.
-Lincoln understood the power of these images, and used the medium of photography to his advantage.
+Many of Brady’s photographs of President Lincoln were reproduced on buttons and posters and, in the case of this image, as cartes de visites.
+These pocket-sized photographs served as visual calling cards and were an inexpensive and popular way of distributing portraits and self-portraits, which people often collected in albums.
+Those picturing President Lincoln—in particular a portrait taken on February 27, 1860, after the speech at The Cooper Union, in New York City, that launched his presidential campaign—sold widely.
+Cartes de visites became a valuable political tool.
+For the first time in history, they enabled a broad segment of the American public to actually see their presidential candidates (an ability taken for granted today).

 Small handheld photographic cards, first popularized in the 1850s.
 Inexpensive and mass-produced, these cards depicted individual or celebrity portraits, and were popularly traded or collected in albums.

-Brady touched up many of his portraits of Lincoln to correct slight physical abnormalities like his wandering eye.
-Thus, images like this helped dispel rumors that the tall and awkward Lincoln suffered from serious physical deformities.
+Brady touched-up many of his portraits of President Lincoln to correct such slight physical abnormalities as his wandering eye.
+The resulting images helped to dispel rumors that the tall and awkward Lincoln suffered from serious physical deformities.